• About Us

 How many DITO SIM cards can I register?

-There is no limit as to how many DITO SIM cards that you can register under your name.
+There is no limit as to how many SIM cards that you can register under your name.

 Can I still reactivate a DITO SIM that has been deactivated?